 The Thunderbolts, despite having such a striking name, have never really been in the light since their first season, and they have competed in every Marble League to date.
 Where have they been?
 Why are fans focused on other teams like the Savage Speeders, O’rangers, and Oceanics?

 Bolta, Bolto, Boltu, and Bolty weren’t members to brag.
 Near the end of the 2018 Marble League, the team was in fifth overall.
 This wasn’t their first time being in such a good position—the team actually won third overall in the 2016 Marble League and did not need to qualify for the 2017 Marble League.
 Much of the attention, however, seemed to focus on the close win of the Savage Speeders against Mellow Yellow—that final race in Hurdles.
-Few viewers noticed that Bolto was just two seconds behind Yellup, 5.36 versus 5.34 for the latter.
+Few viewers noticed that Bolto was just two hundredths of a second behind Yellup, 5.36 versus 5.34 for the latter.
 And it didn’t matter.

 Truth be told, the Thunderbolts still had a banner year in the 2016 Marble League.
 Their first medal came during the second event when the team earned a bronze medal during the Relay Run.
 In the next event, the Thunderbolts earned their first gold medal in the Collision event and rose to first place overall.
 Another silver came after Bolta reached 97.6 cm in the fifth event, Long Jump, and two more Bronze medals followed during Team Pursuit and Hurdles.
 Prior to the Savage Speeders’ win in the Hurdles event, the Thunderbolts had been in between first and second place since the fifth event.
 At the end of the 2016 Marble League, the Thunderbolts fell to third overall, tied with Mellow Yellow in points, but just behind them in medals.